TechAshaVenkat/Asha-Venkat/README.md

 # Hi, I'm Asha Venkataraman 👋

-Business Analyst • 14+ years in IT • Domain: Retail | Banking | ERP
+Business processes Lead • 14+ years in IT • Domain: Retail | Banking | ERP

 I'm a results-driven Business Analyst with 14+ years of experience bridging business needs and technical delivery.
 I work at the intersection of people, process, and technology — gathering requirements, designing solutions, and ensuring successful implementation.
-My background includes hands-on exposure to Java, SAP ABAP & Security, and MySQL across retail, banking, and ERP programs.
+My background includes hands-on exposure to Java, SAP ABAP & Security, and MySQL across retail, banking, and ERP Domain.

 ---